guts-consortium/guts-explorer-frontend/README.md

 cd guts-explorer
 ```

-Then you will need to install Python and several packages.
+Then you will need a recent installation of Python.
 Ideally, you should work in a virtual
 environment to keep this installation from interfering with other development projects on your system.
 First create and activate a virtual environment, for example with Python `venv` or `miniconda`